MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.Network/New-AzExpressRouteConnection.md

 ## SYNOPSIS
 Creates an ExpressRoute connection that connects an ExpressRoute gateway to an on premise ExpressRoute circuit

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.network/new-azexpressrouteconnection) for up-to-date information.

 ## SYNTAX

 ### ByExpressRouteGatewayName (Default)